JeanFrostyOne/Memory-cards/README.md

 # Memory-cards

 The project is a memory game that's very helpful for boosting one's memory.
 The player should find a pair of similar cards.
 All cards are hidden unless clicked.
-The purpose of the game to find all cards.
 The game is sumpremely easy to use and doesn't require any extra efforts.

 ## Features